 The merits of Christ, since they are infinite, comprise most of those in the treasury of merits.
 By applying these to believers, the Church acts as Christ’s servant in the application of what he has done for us, and we know from Scripture that Christ’s work is applied to us over time and not in one big lump (Phil.
 2:12, 1 Pet.
 1:9).

 “Isn’t it better to put all of the emphasis on Christ alone?”

 If we ignore the fact of indulgences, we neglect what Christ does through us, and we fail to recognize the value of what he has done in us.
 Paul used this very sort of language: “Now I rejoice in my sufferings for your sake, and in my flesh I complete what is lacking in Christ’s afflictions for the sake of his body, that is, the church” (Col. 1:24).

-Even though Christ’s sufferings were superabundant (far more than needed to pay for anything), Paul spoke of completing what was "lacking" in Christ’s sufferings.
-If this mode of speech was permissible for Paul, it is permissible for us, even though the Catholic language about indulgences is far less shocking than was Paul’s language about his own role in salvation.
+Even though Christ’s sufferings were superabundant (far more than needed to pay for anything), Paul spoke of completing what was “lacking” in Christ’s sufferings.
+If this mode of speech was permissible for Paul, it is permissible for us.

-To gain any indulgence you must be a Catholic in a state of grace.
-You must be a Catholic in order to be under the Church’s jurisdiction, and you must be in a state of grace because apart from God’s grace none of your actions are fundamentally pleasing to God (meritorious).
+To gain any indulgence you must be a Catholic in order to be under the Church’s jurisdiction, and you must be in a state of grace because apart from God’s grace none of your actions are fundamentally pleasing to God (meritorious).
 You also must have at least the habitual intention of gaining an indulgence by the act performed.